a-c-b/TheDancingDog/README.md

 3. The [Excel summary of the Market Analysis data is here](demographics for business plan.xlsx).
 Of course, the exploratory workbook was very ugly, so this is a cleaned up copy from which the PowerPoint and the 3D movie tour was made.
 4. [Here is the 3D movie tour](3D Tour of Real Estate Scores.mp4) of some of the demographic data combined with the geolocation information.
 It is an .mp4 file.
 5. [Here is the Final Five selection along with the final criteria list.](DD FinalFive.mp4)  It too is .mp4.

-8.[The Dancing Dog Business Plan](Business Plan - no financials.pdf).
+6. [The Dancing Dog Business Plan](Business Plan - no financials.pdf).
 You will need to download the file to view it.